Q:

 Is dimethylamine an acid or a base?

-1. Dimethylamine molecular structure and acid-base properties
+1. Furthermore Dimethylamine molecular structure and acid-base characteristics

 2. According to Arrhenius acid-base theory, dimethylamine

-The Bronst-Lowry acid-base theory holds that acids are substances that can provide protons (H-) and bases are substances that can accept protons.
-From this point of view, the lone pair of electrons on the nitrogen atom in dimethylamine can combine with a proton, so it can accept a proton.
-In this reaction, dimethylamine behaves as a base:
+3. According to the Bronst-Lowry acid-base theory analysis.
+The Bronst-Lowry acid-base theory holds that acids are substances that is able to provide protons (H-) and bases are substances that is able to accept protons.
+For example From this point of view, the lone pair of electrons on the nitrogen atom in dimethylamine is able to combine with a proton, so it's able to accept a proton.
+In this interaction, dimethylamine behaves as a base:

 4. Dimethyl amine alkaline strength

-5. Conclusion: Dimethylamine is an alkali
+5. Generally speaking summary: Dimethylamine is an alkali

 Cancel submit